Skip to main content

 Bone in the Hoof: Structural Importance

-The hoof bone, particularly the pedal bone, plays a crucial role in its structural integrity.
+The hoof bone, particularly the pedal bone, is crucial to its structural integrity.
 Any changes or damage to this bone can lead to severe laminitis issues.
 Regular monitoring and veterinary care are essential to ensure the health of the hoof bone.

 Inside of the Hoof Wall: Key Areas to Monitor